Cure CF Columbus

 MEDMCIM 5600/6600 “Pathobiology of Cystic Fibrosis”

-The goal of the course is for students to become familiar with the salient features of CF disease and current approaches to treating CF. Course instructors consist of clinicians and basic science principal investigators within the C3RDP from: the Department of Microbial Infection and Immunity, the Department of Veterinary Biosciences, The Center for Vaccines and Immunity (NCH), The Center for Microbial Pathogenesis (NCH) and the Division of Medicinal Chemistry and Pharmacognosy.
+Open to graduates and undergraduates The goal of the course is for students to become familiar with the salient features of CF disease and current approaches to treating CF. Course instructors consist of clinicians and basic science principal investigators within the C3RDP from: the Department of Microbial Infection and Immunity, the Department of Veterinary Biosciences, The Center for Vaccines and Immunity (NCH), The Center for Microbial Pathogenesis (NCH) and the Division of Medicinal Chemistry and Pharmacognosy.
 The course format consists of both didactic lectures and reading, presenting, and discussing seminal research articles.
 Students are expected to attend and participate in all lectures and student presentations.
+At the end of the course, the students will be able to demonstrate:

 C3 CF externships: